 - Purchase a bike when you get there

 - Rent a bike in Hawaii

 - Ship your bike to Hawaii

 The first option may not seem practical at first.
 If you aren’t staying on the islands for an extended period–or for good–you may think that you’ll have to sell your bike when you leave.
-However, a lot of airlines have great rates for flying your bike back home.
 Additionally, you can often sell your bike on the islands for nearly what you paid for it due to the high demand for bicycles.

 Our advice would be to rent a bike from Maui Sunriders.
 We offer a wide range of quality cycling equipment, including bikes of all sizes and designs.

-We’re going to go more into what we could offer you in rental bikes later on in the article.
-For now, let’s take a look at your other options.
+We’ll get to more on what we have to offer for bike rentals here at Maui Sunriders in a bit…for now, let’s take a look at your other options.

 Shipping a bike to Hawaii